-Whether it’s your first car or your fifth, these 30 car-buying tips can help you win the negotiation and save money.
-Before even setting foot in a dealership, make sure you’ve put yourself in a position to leverage the best car deal possible.
+If you’re looking to save on the cost, these 30 car-buying tips can help you win the negotiation and save money.
+Before even setting foot in a dealership, make sure you’ve put yourself in a position to leverage the best car deal possible and not get suckered into paying for something useless.

 1. Do: Consider the Type of Car You Need